aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/basic-image-operations/support-shadow-effect/_index.md

 ## Import Packages

 Before you start, import the required classes so you can work with images and shadow effects:

+The `Color` class represents a color value used throughout the API.
+The `Image` class is the base type for all image objects.
+The `PsdImage` class provides functionality specific to PSD files.
+The `PsdLoadOptions` class allows you to specify options for loading PSD files, such as enabling effect resources.
+The `DropShadowEffect` class represents a drop‑shadow filter applied to a PSD layer and gives you access to all its adjustable properties.

 ```java
 import com.aspose.psd.Color;